giraffe-fsharp/Giraffe.Razor/README.md

 ### razorView

 The `razorView` http handler utilises the official ASP.NET Core MVC Razor view engine to compile a view into a HTML page and sets the body of the `HttpResponse` object.
-It requires the content type, the view name, an optional view model and an optional view data dictionary as input parameters.
+It requires the content type, the view name, an optional view model, an optional view data dictionary, and an optional model state dictionary as input parameters.

 #### Example: